SAP-samples/ui5-typescript-helloworld/README.md

 #### The entry point and the list of tests

 Just like for the unit tests, [`webapp/test/testsuite.qunit.html`](webapp/test/testsuite.qunit.html) is the entry point for running the OPA tests, which loads the list of journeys configured in [`webapp/test/integration/opaTests.qunit.ts`](webapp/test/integration/opaTests.qunit.ts).
+Select the **integration/opaTests** option to run the OPA tests in a separate window or use the following url: [test/Test.qunit.html?testsuite=test-resources/ui5/typescript/helloworld/testsuite.qunit&test=integration/opaTests](test/Test.qunit.html?testsuite=test-resources/ui5/typescript/helloworld/testsuite.qunit&test=integration/opaTests)

 #### The "App" page object